yin yang explained

 A very primitive use of the Chinese characters for yin yang is claimed to date back to the fourteenth century BC.
 It is thought that initially the character for yin described the night and yang the day.
 It seems that Chinese philosophers recognised that humans where influenced by three powerful cycles, those of the day, moon and year.
 It also is apparent that our response to these cycles has certain similarities.
 So we might notice similarities with the night, new moon and winter whilst sensing a similar response to the day, full moon and summer.
 Yin then represents the night, new moon, winter part of the cycle and yang the day, full moon and summer.

-The yin yang symbol to the left reflects this cycle.
+The yin yang symbol above reflects this cycle.
 If we think of the top being the summer soltice in 21/22 June and the bottom the winter soltice 21/22 December then we can see the white yang energy slowly rising as we come into spring.
 Even at its peak the yang energy still has a dot of yin reminding us that there are no absolutes.
 As we move into the autumn the black yin energy increases again.
+Generally, yang can be represented by the sun or the heavens with many stars, so that everything that is in the sun becomes relative to the shady, darker, cooler aspects of nature.
+The left word refers to the yang aspect relative to the yin represented by the right word in the pairs in the chart below.

 The basic idea is using two words to describe the effect of outside influences on us, and to cultivate the awareness of how we can help change our health through a change of those influences.
 Yin yang is used in feng shui, macrobiotics, Chinese astrology, the I Ching, traditional Chinese medicine, acupuncture, Chinese herbal medicine, shiatsu, tai chi, qi gong, and Chinese philosophy.